mikeywaites/flask-skeleton/README.md

 A simple re-usable application skeleton.
 This skeleton is for us with the fantastic app scoffolding library from @krak3n, ``facio``.
 To use this skeleton head over to the ``facio`` docs [here](https://facio.readthedocs.org/en/latest/index.html)

+** Please feel free to get in touch regarding any changes or improvements you might have to this template.
+Its something that its evolving over time **

 Quickstart
 ==========